ShahRutav/VIMA/model-card.md

 October 2022

 ### Model Type
-VIMA model consists of a pretrained T5 model as the prompt encoder, several tokenizers to process multimodal inputs, and a causal decoder that augoregressively predicts actions given the prompt and interaction history.
+VIMA model consists of a pretrained T5 model as the prompt encoder, several tokenizers to process multimodal inputs, and a causal decoder that autoregressively predicts actions given the prompt and interaction history.

 ### Model Versions
 We released 7 checkpoints covering a spectrum of model capacity from 2M to 200M.